BeholdingEye/Quicknr/README.txt

 CHANGELOG

+Version 1.1.1 - 2 March 2016

+Correction for a typo in a "config.txt" meta tag that resulted in badly formed XHTML.

 Version 1.1.0 - 1 March 2016

 * News list link on news postings can now be positioned at start or end of page, not just the end.